meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-03.md

 **Configuration Track**

 You should now be familiar with the marketplace workflow from the emulator.
 We are going to switch out the Emulator's inbuilt landing page for that in the sample app.
-- The URL is set in the Config page, copy the Landing Page URL from your sample app to the config box and Set.
+- The URL is set in the Config page of the Emulator
-**Note:** Change just the landing page
+- You need the full URL of the Sample App landing page **Note:** Change just the landing page
-- The 'Subscription Name' should begin with 'C4' (if there are multiple subscriptions just use this preface for each)
+- Use a meaningful subscription name, something relevant to this challenge, e.g. preface with "C3-"

 **Code Track**

 Complete the Emulator config as above.

-In Challenge-01, you were working in the client-side JavaScript.
+In Challenge-02, you were working in the client-side JavaScript.
 In practice, most of the work will be done server-side to avoid cross-domain issues and manage the authentication with the marketplace APIs.
 In this challenge you will be implementing an API that will act as a proxy, calling the marketplace `resolve` API on behalf of our client-side JavaScript.